Switching to Distributel

 - You sure can.
 Your monthly savings will vary based on the service(s) and the length of the term you choose.

-Can I save by the buying equipment?
+Can I save by buying the equipment?

 - Modems: We offer great options to help you save on equipment costs and to meet your personal preference.
 You can rent, rent to own for 12 months or save the most by simply purchasing the equipment outright.
 All Rent-to-Own and purchased equipment comes with a 1-year warranty.
 If you choose to rent your equipment, it will remain under warranty until you cancel your services.
+You can also choose to purchase refurbished equipment which has been inspected, cleaned, repaired (if necessary) and repackaged.Refurbished equipment may have some cosmetic wear and comes with a three month warranty.

 Can I use my own equipment?